 VR for pain management

 Patients with chronic pain may suffer their whole lives.
 For a long time, physicians have treated various types of pain by using distraction methods.
-Now there are VR solutions in healthcare to revolutionize pain management.
+Now there is Virtual Reality in medicine to revolutionize pain management.

 VR apps in healthcare provide a new distraction method — interactive games.
 The patient is distracted from their pain in a virtual safe space with lots of interactive features.
 VR is also a solution for those who cannot use drugs for pain management.